 Our results are also related to the growing literature on family firms.
 Family firms include those that are controlled by their founders, and also by the founders' families (Burkart, Panunzi, and Shleifer, 2003).
 Anderson and Reeb (2003) empirically identify a family firm as one in which the founding family either continues to have an ownership stake, or has one of the seats on the board of directors.
-Their evidence suggests that family firms have better performance than non-family firms, both in terms of accounting (ROA, ROE) and market performance (Tobin's Q).3 Because firms where the CEO is a founder are by definition family firms, these results are directly related to our results.
+Their evidence suggests that family firms perform better than non-family firms, both in terms of accounting (ROA, ROE) and market performance (Tobin's Q).4 Because firms where the CEO is a founder are by definition family firms, these results are directly related to our results.

 However, not all family firms are directly managed by their founders.
 In fact, previous literature also suggests that not all family firms are good performers.
-Pérez-González (2002) shows evidence that inherited control by a family member is bad for performance.
-In his sample, ROA falls by approximately 20% following the transferal of control to a family heir, and there is a negative stock price reaction when control is inherited.
-Morck, Strangeland, and Yeung (1998) also find a negative correlation between heir control in Canadian firms and firm performance.
-These findings raise the possibility that the higher performance of family firms is driven mostly by firms where the current CEO is a founder, a hypothesis which is consistent with the results that we report in this paper, and also with some results in Anderson and Reeb (2003).4
+Morck, Strangeland, and Yeung (1998) find a negative correlation between heir control in Canadian firms and firm performance.
+Pérez-González (2002) also provides evidence that inherited control by a family member is bad for performance.
+In his sample, ROA falls by approximately 20% following the transfer of control to a family heir, and there is a negative stock price reaction when control is inherited.
+These findings raise the possibility that the higher performance of family firms is driven mostly by firms where the current CEO is a founder, a hypothesis which is consistent with the results that we report in this paper, and also with some results in Anderson and Reeb (2003).5

 The literature examining the effect of performance on the likelihood that a founder retains the title of CEO is considerably more sparse.
-Anderson and Reeb (2003) are concerned with the possibility that families' superior information makes them more likely to exit firms with poor future performance, but they cannot rule it out.
-In addition, they never attempt to identify the direct effect of performance on founder-CEO status.
-One paper that does look directly at founder-CEO successions is Wasserman (2003), who uses a sample of 202 small Internet firms.
+An exception is Wasserman (2003), who uses a sample of 202 small Internet firms to examine founder-CEO successions.
 Although his sample is very different from ours, his main findings are consistent with ours.
 A founder-CEO's success in achieving critical milestones such as a successful completion of product development makes it more likely that a founder will relinquish the CEO title.
-Thus, it may be the case that the best performing companies replace the founder-CEO sooner than the worst performing companies.
-This is consistent with our finding that good performance makes it more likely that a founder relinquishes the CEO title.
-However, Wasserman (2003) does not examine the effect of founder-CEOs on performance measures.
+Thus, it may be the case that the best performing companies replace the founder-CEO sooner than